shivmanikant/Basic-HTML-Projects/Digital Watch/README.md

 # Digital Watch
-Digital Clock, Timer and Stopwatch using HTML, CSS and Javascript
+Digital Clock, Timer and Stopwatch using HTML, CSS and Javascript<br>
+You can use it as your project.